mikepurvis/ros-install-osx/README.md

     * This has to do with home-brew dropping qt4 support: https://github.com/mikepurvis/ros-install-osx/issues/63

-* Could also install indigo on snapdragon, but would take a VERY long time to install

 * rosdep —skip-keys command is useful for resolving dependencies

     * rosdep check --from-paths src --ignore-src --rosdistro kinetic --skip-keys geographiclib --skip-keys geographiclib-tools